The single best thing that people can do to help Wellington survive and thrive after a major earthquake is be prepared.

 You need to have to stored water for you and your family for at least seven days.

-Three litres per person per day is just enough for survival.
-For greater hygiene and comfort, we recommend 15 litres a day.
+We recommend that you store 20 litres a day per person for seven days.
 A 200 litre tank would be about right for two people – or two of those for a family of four.

 There are ways to store water for people that live in flats or apartment buildings - large bottles or smaller tanks, for example - that can be stored inside.